-This creative summer program was created for talented students who have been inspired by the energy and sophistication of theater and musical theater.
-The program develops the abilities of experienced performers who are serious about the field and eager to work hard.
-Our goal is to help you grow creatively through full-time, college-level theater training under the direction of acclaimed professional performers and teachers.
+This 2-week immersive pre-college program for rising high school juniors and seniors develops the abilities of experienced performers who are serious about musical theater and eager to work hard.
+Our goal is to have you experience what the first year of training at Syracuse will be like.
+We wish to help you grow creatively through full-time, college-level theater training under the direction of acclaimed professional performers and teachers.

 My experience at Syracuse this summer truly was life changing for me as an artist and person.
 I have made lifelong friends that I will treasure forever and got the experience of what it is like to be in college, including being responsible and accountable for myself.
 I also learned what it takes to be in a BFA program for Musical Theatre and Acting, and it has prepared me for the work I need to do to one day get there, and made my passion grow with teachers that challenged me in ways I have never been challenged before. -Tali P., Summer College Acting and Musical Theater student, 2018.

 Students in the Musical Theater at Syracuse program will:

 - Gain a strong understanding of the work entailed in the rigorous Syracuse BFA program